kkredit/incident-response-procedure/README.md

 6. The responder uses the application logs and backups to determine the changes made.
 (It is up to the physical security team to identify the individual who entered the office and assumed control of the workstation.)
-7. The responder ensures that all data is restored undoing the changes uncovered in step 6 (if that is not already covered by deploying the backup data).
+7. The responder ensures that all data is restored so as to revert the changes uncovered in step 6 (if that is not achieved by deploying the backup data).
 8. Stakeholders are updated of with the investigation findings.
 9. If the perpetrator is identified, they are disciplined per 2.2.2.3, possibly including legal action.